tabpeter/biglasso/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/biglasso)](https://CRAN.R-project.org/package=biglasso)
 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/grand-total/biglasso)](http://www.r-pkg.org/pkg/biglasso)

-`biglasso` extends lasso and elastic-net model fitting for ultrahigh-dimensional, multi-gigabyte data sets that cannot be loaded into memory.
+`biglasso` extends lasso and elastic-net linear and logistic regression models for ultrahigh-dimensional, multi-gigabyte data sets that cannot be loaded into memory.
 It utilizes memory-mapped files to store the massive data on the disk and only read those into memory whenever necessary during model fitting.
 Moreover, some advanced feature screening rules are proposed and implemented to accelerate the model fitting.

-As a result, this package is much more memory- and computation-efficient as compared to existing lasso-fitting packages such as [glmnet](https://CRAN.R-project.org/package=glmnet) and [ncvreg](https://CRAN.R-project.org/package=ncvreg), thus allowing for very powerful big data analysis even with only an ordinary laptop.
+As a result, this package is much more memory- and computation-efficient and highly scalable as compared to existing lasso-fitting packages such as [glmnet](https://CRAN.R-project.org/package=glmnet) and [ncvreg](https://CRAN.R-project.org/package=ncvreg).
+Bechmarking experiments using both simulated and real data sets show that `biglasso` is not only 1.5x to 4x times faster than existing packages, but also at least 2x more memory-efficient.
+More importantly, to the best of our knowledge, `biglasso` is the first R package that enables users to fit lasso models with data sets that are larger than available RAM, thus allowing for powerful big data analysis on an ordinary laptop.

 ## Features:
-1. It utilizes memory-mapping files to store the massive data on the disk and only reads those into memory whenever necessary during model fitting, thus can easily handle data-larger-than-RAM cases.
+1. It utilizes memory-mapped files to store the massive data on the disk, only loading data into memory when necessary during model fitting.
+Consequently, it's able to seamlessly handle out-of-core computation.
-2. It builds upon the pathwise coordinate descent algorithm combined with "warm start", "active set cycling", and feature screening strategies, which has been proved to be one of the most powerful lasso solvers.
+2. It is built upon pathwise coordinate descent algorithm with ``warm start'', ``active set cycling'', and ``feature screening'' strategies, which has been proven to be one of fastest lasso solvers.
-3. It incorporates some efficient feature screening rules, such as the sequential strong rule (SSR), the sequential EDPP rule (SEDPP), and our newly proposed and more powerful rules - SSR-Dome and SSR-BEDPP.
+3. We develop new, hybrid feature screening rules that outperform state-of-the-art screening rules such as the sequential strong rule (SSR) and the sequential EDPP rule (SEDPP) with additional 1.5x to 4x speedup.
+4. The implementation is designed to be as memory-efficient as possible by eliminating extra copies of the data created by other R packages, making `biglasso` at least 2x more memory-efficient than `glmnet`.
-4. The underlying algorithm is implemented in C++ and is optimized to be memory- and computation-efficient.
-Parallel computing via OpenMP is also supported.
+5. The underlying computation is implemented in C++, and parallel computing with OpenMP is also supported.

 ## Benchmarks: